plone/training/docs/voltohandson/eventlistingtemplate.md

+---
+myst:
+  html_meta:
+    "description": "Learn How to code a custom template for the listing block" "property=og:description": "Learn How to code a custom template for the listing block" "property=og:title": "Events listing template"
+    "keywords": "Plone, Volto, Training, Block, Listing"
+---

 # Events listing template

 One of the most used blocks in Volto is the listing block.
 It allows editors to automatically list contents on a page that fit a certain criteria (e.g. all pages of a specific content type).
 To always display content in the most visually useful way (you might want a list of upcoming events look different to a list of the latest projects of your company) the listing has the possibility to appear in different visual templates.
 In vanilla volto those are the `default`, `summary` and `image gallery` templates.
 To learn how to create a new listing template we will recreate the Plone upcoming events listing from a bit further down the page.